l1h3r/etherscan/README.md

 #### Setting Your API Key

-An API key is not required to use the Etherscan API but you can set one with the following:
+An API key is not required to use the Etherscan API, however, you can set one with the following:

 ```elixir
 config :etherscan,